cms-opendata-workshop/workshop-lesson-pileup-correction/_episodes/03_applying_corrections.md

 ```

-From line 376 are the final variables.
+The final variables are listed after line 376.
 Those should be changed to 'finalVariables' for simulated events and 'finalVariablesData' for data events.

 ```cpp
 const std::vector<std::string> finalVariables = {